How Portfolio Rebalancing Works to Manage Risk

 At Betterment, we define portfolio drift as the total deviation of each asset class (put in positive terms) from its target allocation weight, divided by two.
 Here’s a simplified example, with only four assets:

 A high drift may expose you to more (or less) risk than you intended when you set the target allocation, and much of that risk may be uncompensated—meaning that the portfolio isn’t targeted higher expected returns by taking on the additional risk.

 Taking actions to reduce this drift is called rebalancing, which Betterment automatically does for you in several ways, depending on the circumstances, and always with an eye on tax efficiency.

-This method involves either buying or selling, but not both, and occurs when cash flows into or out of the portfolio are happening anyway.
-Every cash flow (deposit, dividend reinvestment or withdrawal) is used to rebalance your portfolio.
+This method involves either buying or selling, but not both, and generally occurs when cash flows into or out of the portfolio are happening anyway.
+Cash flows (deposit, dividend reinvestment or withdrawal) can be used to rebalance your portfolio.
 Fractional shares allow us to allocate these cash flows with precision to the penny.

-Inflows: You are rebalanced whenever you make a deposit, including when you auto-deposit or receive dividends in your account.
+Inflows: You may be rebalanced if you make a deposit, including when you auto-deposit or receive dividends in your account.
 We use the inflow to buy the asset classes you are currently under-weight, reducing your drift.
 The result is that the need to sell in order to rebalance is reduced (and with sufficient inflows, eliminated completely).
 No sales means no capital gains, which means no taxes will be owed.

 This method is so desirable that we’ve built it directly into our application.
 Whenever your drift is higher than normal (approximately 2% or higher), we calculate the deposit required to reduce your drift to zero, and make it easy for you to make the deposit.